zefiros-software/BSPLib/README.md

 # BSPLib
 [BSPLib](https://wwww.bsplib.eu) is a fast, and easy to use C++ implementation of the Bulk Synchronous Parallel (BSP) threading model.
+This model is mainly used in the scientific computing field, but can also be applied more general in computer science.
+This library includes an extended version the standard BSP interface to perform better, and made it more easy to use.

 #BSP
 The BSP specification can be found [here](bsp.pdf) and is maintained by [bsp-worldwide.org](http://www.bsp-worldwide.org).
 Parts of the